kritanjalijain/ML_from_Scratch/Day21_Projects/README.md

-# Day 21 - Mutli-classifictation Neural Network using backpropagation Project 2 (Handwriting Recognition)
+# Day 21 - Neural Network using backpropagation Project 2 (Handwriting Recognition)

 ### Project Description
-Implement one-vs-all neural network to recognize hand-written digits.
+Implement backpropagation neural network to recognize hand-written digits.

-The file `data1.mat` contains the dataset for the above logisitc regression problem.
+The file `data1.mat` contains the dataset for the above neural network problem.
 The dataset is a subset of the [MNIST handwritten digit dataset](http://yann.lecun.com/exdb/mnist/) that contains 5000 training examples of handwritten digits.

 ### Project Structure

-`handwriting_recognition_2.m` - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions.
+`handwriting_recognition_3.m` - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions.

 User-Defined Function files
 1. `displayData.m` - Function to help visualize the dataset